 - Hebron Old City - Hebron.
 Well preserved old centre of Hebron with narrow, winding streets and historical architecture.

 - Jerusalem Old City - Jerusalem.
 One of most important and holiest cities in world history, one of the oldest cities.
-Settled in 4th millenia BC.
+Settled in the 4th millenia BC.
 Current massive walls around the Old City (0.9 ha) were last fortified in 1538 and have 11 gates, 7 are open.
 Divided in four traditional quarters - Armenian, Christian, Jewish and Muslim.
 Contains hundreds of monuments of world importance, such as the Dome of the Rock, Temple Mount, Wailing Wall, Church of the Holy Sepulchre, al-Aqsa Mosque.
 Crossed by Via Dolorosa - path where Jesus carried his cross.

 - Nablus Old City - Nablus.
 Fine representative of urban planning heritage in Palestine.
 City was founded in 72 AD by Romans and flourished in Byzantine and Umayyad periods.
 Thousands of historical buildings.

 - Herodium (Herod's Palace) - Bethlehem.
-Ruins of an impressive hilltop fortress, built by Herod in 1st century BC, destroyed by Romans in 71 AD.
+Ruins of an impressive hilltop fortress, built by Herod in the 1st century BC, destroyed by Romans in 71 AD.

 - Hisham's Palace - Jericho.
 Remains of Umayyad winter palace, built in 743 - 744 AD.
 Palace was adorned with exquisite mosaics.
 Destroyed in 747 AD by an earthquake.
 Includes depictions of semi-naked women - unique in Islamic art.

 - Large Stone Structure and Stepped Stone Structure - Jerusalem.
-Remnants of large stone building from 10th century BC.
+Remnants of large stone building from the 10th century BC.
 Possible remains of a royal palace - may be even the legendary King David's palace.

 - Beit El Synagogue - Jerusalem.
 Important centre for the kabbalistic studies, established in 1737.